About The Event

 • Poster Papers: Up to 2 pages, including references.
 Focuses on preliminary work, ongoing projects, or practical demonstrations.

 • Interactive Demonstrations: Up to 2 pages.
-Demos should describe an innovative system, prototype, or tool related to ICT and accessibility.
+Demos should describe an innovative system, prototype, or tool related to accessibility.

 Submission Process